shpatrickguo/bitgrit/shpg-dsprojects/intro.md

 # Welcome

 Welcome to my Data Science portfolio!
-All projects are unguided and for educational purposes only.

 ## About Me

 My name is Patrick Guo.
-I ❤️ working with data and learning new things.
+As a data scientist and analyst, I translate data into valuable and comprehensible insights.
+My aim is to improve results, make the right decisions and save costs.

+I am experienced in machine learning, supervised and unsupervised algorithms and use data visualization techniques to present the results.
+I use Python, SQL for my data projects.

 Feel free to reach out and contact me through [mail](mailto:shpatrickguo@gmail.com) or comment on in each page (comments are linked to my github via [utteranc.es](https://utteranc.es/).